 Written Communication Requirement

-All seminary students must demonstrate an acceptable level of written communication proficiency by achieving a “B-” or better in college English courses prior to attending seminary, or by successfully completing Written Communication (31980).
+All seminary students must demonstrate an acceptable level of written communication proficiency by achieving a “B-” or better in college English Composition and/or Grammar courses prior to attending seminary, or by successfully completing Written Communication (31980).

 All courses in English Composition and/or Grammar are averaged to verify a “B-” minimum.
-For students below this standard, a Written Communication course is required in the first or second semester of enrollment.
-Course 31980 is remedial (undergraduate), worth two credit hours, although it is not applicable toward any degree requirements.
+For students below this standard, the Written Communication course is required in the first or second semester of enrollment.
+Course 31980 is a two credit hour course, but DOES NOT contribute toward any degree requirements.

 A student may appeal the decision of Admissions to require Written Communication: